tetsushijp/AEP-Hands-on-Labs/labs/fsi/Foundations/Schemas.md

     <kbd><img src="./images/schemamixin.png"  /></kdb>

-    Here you can build your own Mixin or use a prior/similar Mixin object that conforms to your data.
+    Here you can build your own Field Group or use a prior/similar Mixin object that conforms to your data.

 7. In this lab, we will be adding two pre-built Field Groups listed below: